5 August 2021

 Latest Update on Actions - Coronavirus (COVID-19)

-While psychology is a permitted industry for the provision of health care, we are required to offer telehealth sessions unless there is clinical need to move to in-person sessions.
+Psychology is a permitted industry for the provision of health care.
+We are able to offer telehealth sessions during lockdowns unless there is an urgent clinical need to move to in-person sessions.
 Please consult with your psychologist if you think your situation qualifies for in-person sessions.

 2. Continuing telehealth sessions

-Telehealth psychology sessions with a Medicare rebate are available until March 2021.
+Telehealth psychology sessions with a Medicare rebate are available until December 2021.
 The Federal Health Minister has announced that telehealth will become a permanent part of health provision in Australia.
-We have not received confirmation at this stage on whether this will apply for psychology treatment.
+We have not received confirmation at this stage whether this will apply for psychology treatment.
 Fingers crossed!